TaubatexasRobotics/resources/README.md

 ```
 ## Testing code
 For more information, <a href="https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/python-setup.html">click here.</a> <br>
-Since 2024, you must need to initialize a RobotPy package to create a new `pyproject.toml` <a href="https://docs.wpilib.org/en/stable/docs/software/python/pyproject_toml.html">file.</a><br>
+Since 2024, you must need to initialize a RobotPy project to create a new `pyproject.toml` <a href="https://docs.wpilib.org/en/stable/docs/software/python/pyproject_toml.html">file.</a><br>

 ### Windows
 - Initialize a FRC Python project